Бульозний епідермоліз

 Epidermolysis bullosa is a group of 4 very rare genetic diseases and their subtypes.
 Epithelial fragility and easy blistering of skin and mucous membranes usually manifest at birth or in infancy.
 Disease phenotypes vary from mild to life-threatening.
 Diagnosis is by skin biopsy with immunofluorescence testing or transmission electron microscopy, and gene analysis.
 Treatment is supportive, and specialized multidisciplinary participation is required for severe cases.

-Epidermolysis bullosa occurs in 20/million live births.
+Epidermolysis bullosa occurs in 20/million live births (1).
 There is no gender predilection.
 Occasionally, epidermolysis bullosa is not recognized until adolescence or early adulthood.

 Pathophysiology of Epidermolysis Bullosa

 Genetically mediated defects in epithelial adhesion proteins result in skin and mucous membrane fragility, which predisposes the epithelium to easy bullae formation after minor trauma or sometimes spontaneously.
-The mechanism is autoimmune, with production of autoantibodies against a component of type VII collagen.
+In dystrophic epidermolysis bullosa, mutations occur in the type VII collagen gene.

 Види бульозного епідермолізу